searxng/searx-instances/README.md

                         Edit instance(s)
 ```

+Or if you don't want to use virtualenv:

+1. `pip install .[update]`
+2. `python -m searxinstances.update`

 The tool :
 * is only an helper. instances.yml can be edited directly.
 * shows the default editor to only edit one instance at a time.